sara-nl/cdidocs/index.markdown

 # Getting access to the CDI

-To get access to the CDI for testing, contact our advisors at helpdesk@surfsara.nl?subject=Requesting%20access%20to%20CDI.
+To get access to the CDI for testing, contact our advisors at <a href="mailto:helpdesk@surfsara.nl?subject=Requesting%20access%20to%20CDI">helpdesk@surfsara.nl</a>.
 If granted, you will get a username and password.

 # Logging in to the portal